-It is possible that participants' involvement in the study could become known to others, and that a social harm may result (i.e., because participants could be perceived as being HIV-infected or at

-"high risk" for HIV infection).
+It is possible that participants' involvement in the study could become known to others, and that a social harm may result (i.e., because participants could be perceived as being HIV-infected or at "high risk" for HIV infection).
 For example, participants could be treated unfairly, or could have problems being accepted by their families and/or communities.
 These are social harm events.
 Social harms events are those negative events that a participant reports as affecting them as a result of being involved in a research study, not the researcher's opinion of how they perceive an event has affected a participant.
 A social harm that is reported by the participant and judged by the IoR/designee to be serious or unexpected will be reported to the responsible site's IRBs at least annually, or according to their individual requirements.
 Social harms will be collected and reported on CRFs during regular visits.
 In the event that a participant reports a social harm, every effort will be made by study staff to provide appropriate care and counseling to the participant.
 Each site will provide such care and counseling in accordance with standardized guidance in the SSP Manual.
-While maintaining participant confidentiality, study sites may engage their Community Advisory Board in exploring the social context surrounding instances of social harms, any benefits of study participation will also be collected and reported into the database.
+While maintaining participant confidentiality, study sites may engage their Community Advisory Board in exploring the social context surrounding instances of social harms, to minimize the potential occurrence of such an impact.
+In addition to social harms, any benefits of study participation will also be collected and reported into the database.